Ecce homo

 A scene of the ecce homo is a standard component of cycles illustrating the Passion and life of Christ in art.
-It follows the stories of the Flagellation of Christ, the crowning with thorns and the mocking of Jesus, the last two often being combined: (Note: […]ἐνέπαιξαν αὐτῷ[…]. — "The reed is a Christian symbol of humility […].
+It follows the stories of the Flagellation of Christ, the crowning with thorns and the mocking of Jesus, the last two often being combined.
+(Note: […]ἐνέπαιξαν αὐτῷ[…]. — "The reed is a Christian symbol of humility […].
 After whipping Christ and crowning him with thorns, the Roman soldiers gave Christ a reed as pathetic scepter for a mock ruler.
 In Christian iconography, the reed is a sign of Jesus's willingness to suffer humiliation to fulfill the will of his Father. […] [T]he humility is the absolute requirement for advancement in the spiritual life.")
 The usual depiction shows Pilate and Jesus, a mocking crowd which may be rather large, and parts of the city of Jerusalem.

 But, from the 15th century in the West, and much earlier in the art of the Eastern church, devotional pictures began to portray Jesus alone, in half or full figure with a purple robe, loincloth, crown of thorns and torture wounds, especially on his head, and later became referred to as images of the Ecce homo.
 Similar subjects but with the wounds of the crucifixion visible (nail wounds on the limbs, spear wounds on the sides), are termed a Man of Sorrows (also Misericordia).
 If the instruments of the Passion are present, it may be called an Arma Christi.
 If Christ is sitting down (usually supporting himself with his hand on his thigh), it may be referred to it as Christ at rest or Pensive Christ.
 It is not always possible to distinguish these subjects.

 Eastern Christianity

 Narrative scenes of the biblical moment are almost never shown in Eastern art, but icons of the single figure of the tortured Christ go back over a millennium, and have sometimes been called Ecce homo images by later sources.
 The first depictions of the ecce homo scene in the arts appear in the 9th and 10th centuries in the Syrian-Byzantine culture of the Antiochian Greek Christians.
-(Note: The Eastern Orthodox Christianity in Syria is not to be confused with Syriac Christianity: "The Syrian Church has never had its own tradition of icon-painting. […] As to the non-Chalcedonian Orient, in particular the Church of Syria, icons did not find much acceptance there, and the churches were adorned with ornaments rather than icons."
+(Note: Eastern Orthodox Christianity in Syria is not to be confused with Syriac Christianity: "The Syrian Church has never had its own tradition of icon-painting. […] As to the non-Chalcedonian Orient, in particular the Church of Syria, icons did not find much acceptance there, and the churches were adorned with ornaments rather than icons."